WUNI

-WUTF-TV (channel 27) is a television station licensed to Worcester, Massachusetts, United States, broadcasting the Spanish-language UniMás network to the Boston area.
-It is owned by Entravision Communications, which provides certain services to Marlborough-licensed Univision-owned station WUNI (channel 66) under a joint sales agreement (JSA) with TelevisaUnivision.
-WUTF-TV's studios are located on 4th Avenue, and its transmitter is located on Cedar Street, both in Needham.
+WUNI (channel 66) is a television station licensed to Marlborough, Massachusetts, United States, broadcasting the Spanish-language Univision network to the Boston area.
+It is owned by TelevisaUnivision alongside True Crime Network affiliate WWJE-DT (channel 50); Entravision Communications operates WUNI under a joint sales agreement (JSA), making it sister to UniMás affiliate WUTF-TV (channel 27).
+WUNI and WWJE share studios and transmitter facilities on Parmenter Road in Hudson; under the JSA, master control and some internal operations of WUNI are based at WUTF's studios on 4th Avenue in Needham.

 History

 V66

-The station first signed on the air on February 12, 1985 as WVJV-TV (branded as "V-66, the Beat of Boston"), maintaining a music video format at a time when they were a major part of the American culture (this was just four years after MTV launched in August 1981).
+The station first signed on the air on February 12, 1985, as WVJV-TV (branded as "V-66, the Beat of Boston"), maintaining a music video format at a time when they were a major part of the American culture (this was just four years after MTV launched in August 1981).
 The station was originally owned by longtime New England radio broadcasters John Garabedian (who later became host of the nationally syndicated radio show Open House Party) and Arnie "Woo-Woo" Ginsburg.
 Garabedian also owned WGTR (1060 AM, now WQOM); both WVJV and WGTR operated from studios in Natick.
 The music format combined videos from progressive rock (as heard on WBCN) and pop contemporary (as heard on WXKS-FM).
 Irrespective of the must-carry rule requiring cable systems to carry the station, many cable systems freely chose to carry WVJV instead of VH1.
 WVJV was also the first station in the Boston area to transmit in stereo.

 Change from music videos to home shopping

 Garabedian had hoped to launch a national over-the-air music video network (predating the existence of The Box) to compete against MTV, if WVJV had succeeded.
 However, although channel 66 received a sizable number of viewers, the station struggled to retain them for long periods of time, and by mid-1986, the station's advertising sales were insufficient to ensure the station's long-term viability; additionally, attempts to broaden the station's programming to include shows on sports and other topics proved unsuccessful.
-Consequently, WVJV was sold to the HSN later that year, with the station transitioning to HSN's shopping programs soon afterwards on September 21, 1986; a callsign change to WHSH followed the next year.
+Consequently, WVJV was sold to the Home Shopping Network later that year, with the station transitioning to HSN's shopping programs soon afterwards on September 21, 1986; a callsign change to WHSH followed the next year.
 For the next thirteen years, WHSH continued to run HSN programming, with some local feature segments in-between.

 A documentary film about V66 titled Life on the V: The Story of V66, produced by Christian de Rezendes and Eric Green, premiered at the Independent Film Festival of Boston on April 29, 2014.